gogs/gogs/docs/Quick_Start.md

 ### Install from source

-- gpm is a `go get` able project: execute command `go get github.com/GPMGo/gpm` to download and install.
+- gopm is a `go get` able project: execute command `go get github.com/GPMGo/gopm` to download and install.
-- Run test: switch work directory to gpm project, and execute command `go test` to build and test commands automatically(for now, tested commands are `gpm install`, `gpm remove`).
+- Run test: switch work directory to gopm project, and execute command `go test` to build and test commands automatically(for now, tested commands are `gopm install`, `gopm remove`).
-- Add gpm project path to your environment variable `PATH` in order to execute it in other directories.
+- Add gopm project path to your environment variable `PATH` in order to execute it in other directories.

+**Attention** You can actually put binary in any path that has already existed in $PATH, so you don't need to add a new path to $PATH again.

 ### Download binary